Office Phone: 301 405 9933

 - University of Texas at Austin, Research Associate, 2005-2009

-Assistant Professor, 2010-present, Department of Chemistry and Biochemistry, University of Maryland, College Park
+- Assistant Professor, 2010-2017, Department of Chemistry and Biochemistry, University of Maryland, College Park

-Creating 3-D DNA crystals has been recognized as a major step towards the application of DNA nanotechnology.
+Much of our work is geared toward being able to rationally design DNA crystals for nanotechnology applications.
 We described the first rationally designed 3-D DNA crystals, based on a predictable non-canonical base pairing motif.
-Subsequently, we have demonstrated that these crystals contain a network of solvent channels in which macromolecules can be adsorbed or excluded based on size.
-Building on this work, we are continuing to develop DNA-based technologies at the emerging interface between biology, materials science, and engineering.
-Future work will probe the diversity of non-canonical base pairing motifs present in short oligonucleotides, and the application of 3-D DNA crystals as molecular scaffolds for crystallizing proteins.
+Subsequently, we have demonstrated that these crystals contain a network of solvent channels into which macromolecules can be absorbed or excluded based on size.
+Building on this work, we have demonstrated that protein enzymes encapsulated in the DNA crystals are active (Geng & Paukstelis, 2014), making these the first example of DNA-based solid-state biocatalysts.
+My laboratory is continuing to develop DNA-based technologies at the emerging interface between biology, materials science, and engineering.